dmayes403/timesheet_walkthrough/unit-08/pt2-totaling-input-values.md

 ## Objectives
 In this section we will be creating a function that allows us to sum the total hours entered for an employee and we will also create the functionality to remove a user that has been added.

+## Totaling Hours

+First, let's provide a way to total all of the hours entered per employee.
 In the `timesheet.component.ts` file added the following code below the `nameValidator()` custom validator that we previously created.

 ```
 getTotalHours(employee: Employee): number {